golubitsky/wake-word-app/README.md

 ## TODO

+- Implement baseline model based on Howl research paper: “res8”.
+- identify first wake-word that we will try to find in sentences — wake-word must appear in many sentences in https://commonvoice.mozilla.org/en/datasets — we don’t know how to find frequency of sentences by word, no index appears to exist for mozilla dataset, need to investigate
+  - this will be the baseline data we need to train the “res8" model.
+- load our 2 datasets into S3 bucket
+- determine what data to use from our 2 datasets
+- train baseline model using data sample
 - How to standardize audio length in pre-processing.
 Need to?
 - Pre-process audio into images.
 - How to code (in isolation, preferably) the best model from howl paper (res8)?